ash-project/ash_graphql/documentation/authorization.md

 ## Policy Breakdowns

-By default, unauthorized requests simply return `Forbidden!` in the message.
+By default, unauthorized requests simply return `forbidden` in the message.
 If you prefer to show policy breakdowns in your GraphQL errors, you can set the config option:

 ```elixir
 config :ash_graphql, :policies, :show_policy_breakdowns_in_errors?, true